rdunlop/uni-timer/README.md

 ### Mode 2 - GPS/SD Test

 - If you press A, it will show the GPS time (if GPS signal found), otherwise it will wait for lock, and beep positively.
-- If you press B, it will display the # chars received from GPS
+- If you press B, it will display the # chars received from GPS (this number should increment if it can see any GPS signals)
 - If you press C, it will test writing/reading from the SD card, and display either 6ood or bAd

 ### Mode 3 - Sensor Tuning